 During the summer months communities across the constituency mark local festivals including common ridings, galas and agricultural shows.

-Notable former residents from the Dumfriesshire area include; Thomas Telford, Lord Dowding, Alexander Anderson, Thomas Carlyle, Robert Burns, Jane Haining, Rev Henry Duncan and Calvin Harris.
+Notable former residents from the Dumfriesshire area include; Thomas Telford, Lord Dowding, Alexander Anderson, J M Barrie, Thomas Carlyle, Robert Burns, David Coulthard, Jane Haining, Rev Henry Duncan, Calvin Harris and Robert the Bruce.

 The main towns and settlements in the Dumfriesshire Scottish Parliament constituency include;